 16.1-03-01.
-Precinct caucus to elect precinct committeemen - Time and manner of holding - Caucus call - Notice.
+Party caucus - Time and manner of holding - Caucus call - Notice.

 - 1. Each legislative district party shall organize in conformance with the state legislative district boundaries as established by the legislative assembly and as set forth under chapter 54-03. - 2.
-On or before May fifteenth following the last preceding general election, a party caucus must be held by every election precinct at a site within or reasonably close to the precinct in the manner provided in sections 16.1-03-01 through 16.1-03-03. - 3.
-The legislative district chairman of each party shall set the date and time for the precinct caucus.
-If there is not a district chairman in a legislative district, the state party executive committee may issue the call for the precinct caucus.
+On or before May fifteenth following the last preceding general election, a party caucus must be held by every legislative district party.
+The legislative district party may organize the caucus by precinct or on an at-large basis for the entire district. - 3.
+The legislative district chairman of each party shall set the date and time for the party caucus.
+If there is not a duly elected district chairman in a legislative district, the state party executive committee may issue the call for the caucus.
 The call must contain the following: - a.
 Name of party. - b.
-Legislative district and precinct number or name. - c.
+Legislative district number. - c.
 Date of caucus. - d.
 Place of caucus. - e.
 Hours of caucus. - f.
-A statement of the business to be conducted, including the election of precinct committeemen and such other individuals as may be provided by state law and district party bylaws. - g.
-The name of the district chairman or, if there is not a district chairman, the member of the state party executive committee issuing the call. - 4.
-The district chairman or, if there is not a district chairman, the state party executive committee shall provide ten days' published notice in the official newspaper in circulation within each precinct in the district.
+A statement of the business to be conducted. - g.
+The name of the district chairman or, if there is not a duly elected district chairman, the member of the state party executive committee issuing the call. - 4.
+The district chairman or, if there is not a duly elected district chairman, the state party executive committee shall provide ten days' published notice in the official newspaper in circulation in the district.
 The notices must contain that information set forth in subsection 3.
-The information required by this section for all precincts in the district may be included in one notice for publishing purposes.